-- Who represents you in the delegates' meeting / spokespersons' council? (also shared work between several people possible - then you can rotate)

-- Who's got a cell phone?
+- Who represents you in the delegates' meeting / spokespersons' council? (to keep the risk of infection with Covid-19 as low as possible, it would be good if you choose only one person for this purpose) - Do you take cell phones with you into action?
+If yes who's got a cell phone?
 Does everyone has the number of everyone else in the affinity group? - With whom outside of the affinity group do you want to communicate? - Who knows the terrain? - Who has a first aid kit and eye rinsing bottles with them?